axiomiety/axiomiety.github.io/writeups/index.markdown

 I'm a big fan of wargames - they always strike me as a great way to build up know-how and more importantly, just a fun way to learn about new things.
 Barrier to entry is limited by how much time you can dedicate to the game and not much else.
 Apart from a shell and an inquisitive mind, there isn't much else required.

 The below are mainly writeups.
 They provide a full working solutions, and aren't particularly helpful if you're only looking for hints to point you in the right direction.
-I am currently experimenting with adding hints using overlays - check out [Natas](natas.html) to see what that looks like.
+I am currently experimenting with adding hints using overlays and the ability to toggle writeups - check out [Natas](natas.html) to see what that looks like.

 #### [OverTheWire](http://www.overthewire.org/) ####